More than 100 injured in clashes between rival Eritrean groups in Israel

 Protesters broke through police barriers and smashed windows of police and other cars as well as windows of nearby stores, the Haaretz newspaper reported.
 They were also able to enter the venue near the Eritrean embassy and smash up chairs and tables.

-Magen David Adom, Israel’s emergency service, said it treated 114 people, eight of whom were in serious condition.
+Magen David Adom, Israel’s emergency medical service, said it treated 114 people, eight of whom were in serious condition.

 Footage on social media showed Eritrean government supporters beating anti-government protesters with clubs.
 Reuters journalists saw men with head wounds and bloodied arms, some lying on the ground of a children’s playground.